toladata/Knowledgebase/en/welcome/free-trial.md

 #### Invite users to TolaData
 When you're already in, you can invite others to TolaData and configure the platform [[read more on configuration here](https://help.toladata.com/en/admin-console/configuration.html)].
 You will access your Admin Console by clicking on the round icon with your initials in the top right corner of screen.

+![](/assets_en/invite_trial.PNG)

 Invitees will receive emails prompting them to create user accounts on TolaData.
-When they do, you will see them listed under `Users` tab and will be able to assign them to programs or change their user permissions.
+When they do, you will see them listed under `Users` tab and will be able to assign them to programs or change their user permissions [[read more on how to do it here](https://help.toladata.com/en/admin-console/users.html)].

-![](/assets_en/invite_trial.PNG)